kasunSF/CS4532Lab3/README.md

 `number_of_riders` = Integer value that denotes number of riders.

-`number_of_buses` = Integer value that denotes number of buses.

 e.g

-`java Simulation 10000 500`
+`java Simulation 10000`

-Above execution will generate 10000 riders and 500 buses.
-If command line arguments are not provided, riders and buses will be initialized to default values which are 14300 and 386 respectively.
+Above execution will generate 10000 riders.
+If command line arguments are not provided, riders will be initialized to default value which is 14300.

 `java Simulation`

-Above execution will initialize the riders and buses to default values.
+Above execution will initialize the riders to the default value.

+The code will generate buses and riders randomly and the buses will be generated until all the riders are finished.
+This ensures that the termination of the programme.